erancha/EncNotes/architecture-document.md

 ## 1. Overview

 This document outlines the architecture for an AWS-based web application to manage encrypted notes.
-The application allows authenticated users to add, edit, delete and list notes through a web-based interface, isolated with different encryption key per user.
+The application allows authenticated users to add, edit, delete and list notes through a web-based interface, isolated with different encryption key per user, and with websocket notifications between multiple devices of any user.

 ## 2. Architecture Components